Skip to content

 Qualifying medical expenses for Section 6B purposes include: doctor and specialist consultations, dentist and orthodontist fees, optometrist consultations and prescribed glasses or contact lenses, prescribed medication and pharmacy costs, hospital and private clinic fees, qualifying medical devices and aids, and costs paid for a dependant's care.
 Cosmetic surgery and procedures not of a medical nature do not qualify.

-Manage medical aid deductions easily with Accounter
+Manage medical aid tax credits easily with Accounter

 Track medical expenses, calculate tax credits, and stay SARS compliant — all in one place.